HBPol/rag-trader/api/README.md

 migration CLI, and the health/readiness endpoints that keep ingestion pipelines operational while the broader implementation evolves.

+## Analytics dependencies

+The API surfaces analytics derived from the pipelines package and now depends on the shared scientific stack.
+Installing the project pulls in `numpy`, `scipy`, `statsmodels`, and `networkx` so the service can load precomputed artefacts and perform lightweight on-demand calculations.

 ## Configuration Summary

 The settings model reads environment variables using the